If you feed your dog a raw diet, you might be making the same mistake as everyone else …

 If you feed 10% organ meat, your dog is missing out on more than half the organ meats Mother Nature wants him to eat.

-Which leads us to question #1, “which organ meats should dogs eat?”
-And the simple answer is, all of them![Related] Don’t feed raw yet but want to start?
-Here are 10 simple rules that make it easy.
+Related: Don’t feed raw yet but want to start?
+Here are 10 simple rules that make it easy

 Which Organ Meats Should Be In The Raw Diet?